nt0xa/russtone.io/source/_posts/isomnihack-teaser-2017-mindreader.md

 So as we can see `encrypt` function is implemented in library `libnative-lib.so`.
 Let's find it.

-First we should extract application files.
+First, we should extract application files.
 I used [apktool](https://ibotpeaches.github.io/Apktool/) for this:

 ```sh
 ➜ apktool d mindreader-c3df7f2c966238cc8f4d4327dc1dca8b8b5a69d702f966963c828c965ebbf516.apk